Intro

 I chose the stir-fried noodles from three options (the others being kung pao chicken and a beef dish).

-The noodles came in a generous portion with mixed vegetables in a glossy sauce that tasted exactly like what you’d expect from airline Asian fusion—inoffensive, slightly sweet, with vegetables that reasonably held their texture.
+The noodles came in a generous portion with mixed vegetables in a glossy sauce that tasted like standard airline Asian fusion – inoffensive, slightly sweet, with vegetables that kept their texture.

-The cheese and crackers addition felt like an afterthought—a small packet of crackers and processed cheese that added bulk but not much else.
+The addition of cheese and crackers felt like an afterthought, a small packet of crackers and processed cheese that added bulk but not much else.

-A pre-packaged Murray St Ice Creamery chocolate salted caramel slice was perfectly adequate for dessert.
+A pre-packaged Murray St Ice Creamery chocolate salted caramel ice cream was perfectly adequate for dessert.

 Despite press releases mentioning fresh items and side salads, these were notably absent from the meal trays I observed.

-One detail Qantas does get right: they serve tea and coffee in proper Bodum carafes, which elevates even instant coffee into something that feels intentional rather than functional.
+One detail Qantas gets right: they serve tea and coffee in proper Bodum carafes, which makes even instant coffee feel intentional rather than functional.

 Second Meal Service